BackupTheBerlios/hjb-svn/trunk/docs/rst/register-connection-factory.rst

 :Returns: N/A

-This **GET** request locates the connection-factory identified by factory-jndi-name in the provider's JNDI context and registers it with the HJB runtime.
+This **GET** request locates the connection-factory identified by *factory-jndi-name* in the provider's JNDI context and registers it with the HJB runtime.
 This command

 * can be invoked multiple times with the exactly the same factory-jndi-name; after the first successful attempt, HJB ignores subsequent invocations.

+* if no connection is registered under the name *factory-jndi-name*, a 404 Not Found response is returned.

 .. _back to commands: ./command-list.html